By Janice Francisco, CEO, Principal Innovation Consultant, Facilitator and Coach, BridgePoint Effect

 And finally - what about when you hear the phrase "innovative ideas"?

-Innovative ideas are new, different and original.
-They come from creative thinking and, if they’re truly innovative, they're likely to make you feel a little uncomfortable because they step outside the boundaries of what we’re used to – they feel risky.
+If ideas are truly innovative, they're likely to make you feel a little uncomfortable because they step outside the boundaries of what you're used to – they might even feel risky.

-We’re often asked to teach people how to develop innovative ideas, which involves teaching the proper use of brainstorming.
-When describing the right way to brainstorm, I like to use the analogy that ideas are raw materials: they're like trees in a forest.
-If you're in the business of building wooden furniture, having an abundance of trees available to you is great.
+We teach people how to develop innovative ideas and how to run productive brainstorming sessions.
+When I describe the process of generating and developing ideas, I like to use the analogy that ideas are raw materials: they're like trees in a forest.
+If you're in the business of building wooden furniture, having an abundance of trees available to you is excellent.
 However, those trees aren't much good to you sitting in the forest.
 You need to get them through a manufacturing process to be able to use them.
-Similarly, raw ideas need to go through a process of developing them into something that can be useful in your business.
+Similarly, raw ideas need to go through a development process before they can be useful in your business.

 So, how do you develop innovative ideas?

 If you're wondering how to develop innovative ideas, the process starts with people engaging in creative thinking using a deliberately creative process and tools.
 They focus on resolving a specific problem challenge or opportunity that needs new thinking in an environment that encourages creativity.

 I cringe when I hear of cross-organization ideation programs with no specific focus other than asking people for their ideas on a topic or a brainstorming meeting that does the same.

 To develop innovative ideas, you need a focal point: a challenge, phrased as an open-ended question that allows people to focus on possibilities.
 And you need to give people: